Black Diamond Guide Review

 Features (10%) | |||||

-Specs | Black Diamond Guide | Arc'teryx Fission SV | Arc'teryx Sabre | Gordini GTX Storm T... | Black Diamond Mercu... |
+Specs | Black Diamond Guide | Arc'teryx Fission SV | Gordini GTX Storm T... | Black Diamond Mercu... | The North Face Mont... |

-Double or Single Glove | Double | Single | Single | Single | Double |
+Double or Single Glove | Double | Single | Single | Double | Single |

-Gaunlet or Cuff? | Gauntlet | Gauntlet | Cuff | Gauntlet | Gauntlet |
+Gaunlet or Cuff? | Gauntlet | Gauntlet | Gauntlet | Gauntlet | Gauntlet |

-Palm Material | Goat leather | Leather | Leather | Polyurethane | Goat leather |
+Palm Material | Goat leather | Leather | Polyurethane | Goat leather | Synthetic leather |

-Waterproof Material | Gore-Tex insert | Gore-Tex | Gore-tex | Gore-Tex | BD.dry |
+Waterproof Material | Gore-Tex insert | Gore-Tex | Gore-Tex | BD.dry | DryVent |

-Insulation Type | 170g PrimaLoft Gold and 100g boiled wool fleece lining | 133g Primaloft Gold Eco and 200g Primaloft Silver Eco | Primaloft | Megaloft | 340 g PrimaLoft Gold, high-loft fleece |
+Insulation Type | 170g PrimaLoft Gold and 100g boiled wool fleece lining | 133g Primaloft Gold Eco and 200g Primaloft Silver Eco | Megaloft | 340 g PrimaLoft Gold, high-loft fleece | Back of hand: 250g Heatseeker Eco Palm: 160g Heatseeker Eco |

-Nose Wipe? | Yes | Yes | No | Yes | yes |
+Nose Wipe? | Yes | Yes | Yes | Yes | Yes |

 Our Analysis and Test Results

-From December Days and slow chair-lifts rides in New England to the summits of some of the highest and coldest mountains in the world, the Black Diamond Guide Glove is excellent in cold temps.
+From December days and slow chair-lift rides in New England to the summits of some of the highest and coldest mountains in the world, the Black Diamond Guide Glove is excellent in cold temps.
 While some mittens are warmer, many aren't; the Guide Glove just plain packs in a lot of insulation.
 As a result, it is a pretty darn stiff glove and needs a little bit longer than most to break in its insulation and burly exterior leather.

 Performance Comparison